betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 "")
 ```

-- **Time < 2 mins:** check whether the seconds left on the countdown are smaller than 120 (2 minutes), as the majority of markets don't fully form until the last few minutes before the off.
+- **TimeTillJump < MyTime:** check whether the seconds left on the countdown are smaller than our chosen variable (Cell E3 in the 'RUNNERS' worksheet).
 This one's a bit complicated, as the time is actually returned as a percentage of a 24 hour day, which you need to convert into positive or negative seconds.
-[You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 of the SETTINGS sheet, where I've already done the calculations for you.
-Cell E4 has been renamed to "SecondsToOff" to keep our formulas more simple and easier to read.
+[You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 of the 'SETTINGS' worksheet, where we've already done the calculations for you.

-!!! info "Formula Reference:"
-    - 'SecondsToOff' refers to cell E4 in the SETTINGS sheet.
-    - 'BetTime' refers to cell E2 in the RUNNERS sheet which when changed by the user, will update the formula for all runners in a market.

 ``` excel hl_lines="6"
 =IFERROR(